-- Local pharmacies (middle right): A group of pharmacies offering a variety of over-the-counter and prescription drugs.
-The main HIT used is a pharmacy management system (management of prescription histories, e-prescribing interface, business processes).
-Each pharmacy is connected to the community practice (e-prescriptions), the local hospital, and the university health center; - State agency (upper middle): Institution such as the Department of Mental Health and Addiction Services, the Department of Children and Families, or the Centers for Disease Control and Prevention.
+- Local Pharmacies (Middle Right): A group of pharmacies offering a variety of over-the-counter and prescription drugs.
+The main HIS used is a pharmacy management system (management of prescription histories, e-prescribing interface, business processes).
+Each pharmacy is connected to the community practice (e-prescriptions), the local hospital, and the university health center. - State Agency (Upper Middle): Institution such as the Department of Mental Health and Addiction Services, the Department of Children and Families, or the Centers for Disease Control and Prevention.
 The agencies provide various healthcare-related services to the population such as issuing reports on health-trends, monitoring of the population-wide health status, executions of screening programs (e.g., alcohol abuse), and tracking of health-related events (e.g., in the case of a pandemic outbreak).
-The agency collects data generated by the community practice, the local hospital, and the university health center; - Insurance company (upper left): A company providing a variety of health plans for public agencies and private and corporate customers; handles eligibility verification and billing for the local hospital and the community practice; - Pharmaceutical research center (lower right): A research facility operated by a pharmaceutical company.
-The facility collaborates with the university health center (collection of anonymized data for research purposes) as well as with the local hospital and the community practice (recruitment of patients and retrieval of results from pharmaceutical studies); - University supercomputer center (lower right): A virtual supercomputer operated by the university's center for transitional science.
-The system is based on a grid architecture, connecting grid nodes at the university and nationwide; - Virtual chart (middle right): An HIE application providing consistent, complete, and historically accurate patient medical records through automatic integration of data from various source repositories.
+The agency collects data generated by the community practice, the local hospital, and the university health center. - Insurance Company (Upper Left): A company providing a variety of health plans for public agencies, and private and corporate customers; handles eligibility verification and billing for the local hospital and the community practice. - Pharmaceutical Research Center (Lower Right): A research facility operated by a pharmaceutical company.
+The facility collaborates with the university health center (collection of anonymized data for research purposes) as well as with the local hospital and the community practice (recruit patients and retrieval of results from pharmaceutical studies). - University Supercomputer Center (Lower Right): A virtual supercomputer operated by the university's center for transitional science.
+The system is based on a grid architecture, connecting grid nodes at the university and nationwide. - Virtual Chart (Middle Right): An HIE application providing consistent, complete, and historically accurate patient medical records through automatic integration of data from various source repositories.
 The chart is linked to all HIE participants that process medical histories (such as the local hospital or the community practice).

-A Hybrid HIE Architecture (HHIEA)
+A HYBRID HIE ARCHITECTURE (HHIEA)

-The architectural alternatives studied in this paper have many disadvantages that make their usage unsuitable for an HIE solution using only one of the alternatives.
+The architectural alternatives studied in this chapter have many disadvantages that make their usage unsuitable for an HIE solution using only one of the alternatives.
 This section proposes a hybrid HIE architecture (HHIEA) at a design level, by proposing a combination of the studied architectural styles which both balances and mitigates the advantages and disadvantages.
-The resulting HHIEA establishes a more effective and flexible architecture that facilitates the exchange of information between multiple HIT sources and provides a comprehensive and integrated view on healthcare data.
-HHIEA combines: data warehouse (Prokosch & Ganslandt, 2009; Zeh, 2003), SOA (Rosen, 2008; Ryan & Eklund, 2008), grid computing (Bilykh et al., 2003; Foster, 2002), and the publish/subscribe paradigm (Eugster et al., 2003; Singh, Vargas, Bacon, & Moody, 2008).
-Furthermore, it relies on FHIR for the exchange of healthcare data (HL7 FHIR, 2016).
-The proposed HHIEA, as shown in Figure 11, is presented in five logical groups in separately labeled subsections, namely: the Data Layer where all of the data suppliers and data consumers are logically part of this group; ID Management that is utilized to both identify and differentiate patients and organizations participating in the HIE; HIE Management that is composed of tasks related to the maintenance of medical record references; Security that contains components that are related to the management of audit trails, patient consents,
+The resulting HHIEA establishes a more effective and flexible architecture that facilitates the exchange of information between multiple

+HIS sources and provides a comprehensive and integrated view on healthcare data.
+HHIEA combines: data warehouse (Prokosch & Ganslandt, 2009; Bauer & Günzel, 2013), SOA (Rosen, 2008; Ryan & Eklund, 2008), grid computing (Dickmann et al., 2012; Foster, 2002), and the publish/subscribe paradigm (Eugster et al., 2003; Singh, Vargas, Bacon, & Moody, 2008).
+The proposed HHIEA, as shown in Figure 7, is presented in five logical groups in separately labeled subsections, namely: the Data Layer where all of the data suppliers and data consumers are logically part of this group; ID Management that is utilized to both identify and differentiate patients and organizations participating in the HIE; HIE Management that is composed of tasks related to the maintenance of medical record references; Security that contains components that are related to the management of audit trails, patient consents, and participant authentication; and, a Health Service Bus that is responsible for ensuring the precise passing messages between the HIS sources.
+The discussion on HHIEA is completed with a section that utilizes the realistic healthcare scenario in order to fully demonstrate the ability of HHIEA to attain and support HIE.